dk1a/solecslib/README.md

 #### Notes on VData and Logic
 Data and Logic separation isn't really necessary, but this was an interesting use case for it.
 For example by having *Logic + DataStorage + constructor* you could get an ordinary ERC1155/721 implementation (where DataStorage implements VData but just uses normal contract storage).
 And imo keeping components away from Logic makes it easier to compare to @solidstate/contracts (I tried to keep it very similar, and even reuse tests via @solidstate/spec).

+#### Forwarder systems, like OperatorApprovalSystem
+These exist as an optional addition to ERC__BaseSystem.
+They are pure-ECS wrappers for transfers and approvals.
+I'm not sure they're useful.

 ----------